Seraaron/agora/srd/Tasks.md

 >
 > If there's still a disagreement, then your [[Facilitator]] has the final say.

 **Gather dice equal to the 'level' of the chosen job**, then search for bonuses from your [[Assets and Gear|asset and gear]], or from any other advantages that the FC awards you.
-Though bonuses like these are generally quite rare, because most of that stuff is accounted for when you come to [[KISSing|KISS]], such as [[Specialties]].
+Though bonuses like these are generally quite rare, because most of that stuff is accounted for when you come to [[KISSing|KISS]].

 This is also the point at which you can ask around for [[Helping|help]], if it's not already been offered, or cash in favor with a [[VINPCs|VINPC]].

 ##### Subtracting Stress

-If you are currently [[Stress|stressed]] in the ability that you're using with the job, then subtract that many dice from your pool before rolling.
+If you are currently [[Stress|stressed]] in the ability that you're using to roll the job with, then subtract that many dice from your pool before rolling.

 #### Set the Difficulty Factors